-This works off the idea that the body has a network of interconnected parts that relate to each other especially the Sacrum (Base of the Skull) and the Occiput (Base of the spine).
+This works off the idea that the body has a network of interconnected parts that relate to each other especially the Sacrum (Base of the Spine) and the Occiput (Base of the Skull).
 It uses craniopathy and discusses dural tension and birth trauma as a major cause of spinal disruption.
 The classic tools of SOT are the Chiropractic Wedges.
 While I use the wedges very seldom now I still use some of the principles of SOT.

 Uses a much gentler approach but the objective is the same and can achieve results where other techniques fail.
 I dont use the specific McTimony techniques but I do use gentler techniques for clients who are unsettled by the clicking associated with the more forceful diversified techniques.

 KST is closely aligned in my opinion with Kinesiology and uses a kind of body questioning system to identify the exact points to adjust.
 Adjustments are made almost entirely with the use of the Arthrostim.
 I still use the Arthrostim but have moved beyond the body talk technique.

 Instrument adjusting began as a consequence of chiropractors hands wearing out from repeated adjusting so naturally some of them invented instruments to do the adjusting of the joint for them.